-Mr. Taylor has taught and performed at music festivals around the world, including the Festival der Zukunft in Ernen, Switzerland, the Portland Chamber Music Festival, the Shanghai International Music Festival, the Aspen Music Festival, the Mimir Chamber Music Festival, the Mammoth Lakes Chamber Music Festival, Music Festival Santo Domingo, Michigan's Village Bach Festival, Music at Gretna in Pennsylvania, where he has made repeated appearances as a concerto soloist, and Arizona Musicfest, where he serves as principal cello.
+Taylor also has performed and taught at music festivals around the world, including the Festival der Zukunft in Ernen, Switzerland; the Portland Chamber Music Festival; the Shanghai International Music Festival; the Aspen Music Festival; the Mimir Chamber Music Festival in Melbourne, Australia, and Fort Worth, Texas; the Mammoth Lakes Chamber Music Festival; the Strings Music Festival in Steamboat Springs, Colo.; the International Cello Institute; the Lakes Area Music Festival in Minnesota; Music Festival Santo Domingo; Village Bach Festival in Michigan; Music at Gretna, where he has made repeated appearances as a concerto soloist, and Arizona Musicfest, where he serves as principal cello of the festival orchestra.

-A fan of many styles of music, Mr. Taylor had a seven-year association with the band Pink Martini.
-With this unique ensemble, he appeared on Late Night with Conan O'Brien, The Late Show with David Letterman, at the Hollywood Bowl with the Los Angeles Philharmonic, and in nightclubs and theaters across North America.
-He can be heard on Pink Martini's studio release, Hey Eugene!
+A fan of many styles of music, Taylor had a seven-year association with the band Pink Martini.
+With this unique ensemble, he appeared on Late Night with Conan O'Brien, The Late Show with David Letterman, at the Hollywood Bowl with the Los Angeles Philharmonic and in nightclubs and theaters across North America.
+He can be heard on Pink Martini's 2007 studio release Hey Eugene!

-Mr. Taylor holds a Bachelor of Music degree and a Performer's Certificate from the Eastman School of Music, where he won the school's concerto competition and performed as soloist with the Eastman Philharmonia.
-His Master of Music degree is from Indiana University.
-His primary teachers have been Janos Starker and Paul Katz.
+Taylor holds a bachelor of music degree and a performer's certificate from the Eastman School of Music, where he won the school's concerto competition and performed as soloist with the Eastman Philharmonia.
+His master of music degree is from Indiana University.
+His primary teachers have been János Starker and Paul Katz.